 The Supreme Court has recognized that "the right to make an arrest or investigatory stop necessarily carries with it the right to use some degree of physical coercion or threat."
 However, the degree of coercion or force used must be proportional to the threat and escalate only in response to the threat.
 So, for example, in an ideal situation, an officer should use the following graduated methods to diffuse a situation:

-In order to be considered reasonable and compliant with the Constitution, whenever force is used (the last 3 methods), it must stop when the need for the force ceases, for instance when a suspect is successfully restrained or a situation has otherwise de-escalated.
-An officer is not allowed to punish criminals no longer posing a threat.
-That's for the court system to work out.
+In order to be considered reasonable and compliant with the U.S. Constitution, the use of physical force must stop when the need for the force ceases, such as when a suspect is successfully restrained or a situation has otherwise de-escalated.
+In other words, an officer isn't allowed to punish criminals who no longer pose a threat.
+That's for the courts to work out.

 When deciding whether a government official engaged in excessive force, courts look to the totality of the circumstances to determine whether the actions were "objectively reasonable."
 In making this determination, however, they use the perspective of a reasonable officer on the scene lacking the benefit of hindsight.
 With this perspective, courts analyze factors such as:

 Along with deferring to a law enforcement reasonableness standard, courts can also grant officers qualified immunity.
 This protects public officials from civil liability for violations of rights so long as they were reasonably performing their duties and the rights involved were not "clearly established."
-In excessive force cases, qualified immunity can protect police officers in more ambiguous situations where there is a "hazy border between excessive and acceptable force."
-However, to benefit from this immunity officials would need to show that a reasonable person in their position would not have known that their actions violated clearly established law.
+In excessive force cases, qualified immunity can protect police officers in more ambiguous situations where there's a "hazy border between excessive and acceptable force."
+However, to benefit from this immunity, officials would need to show that a reasonable person in their position wouldn't have known that their actions violated clearly established law.

-Excessive force and police brutality victims and their families are often left in shock after an incident, especially where a serious investigation is not performed.
+Victims of excessive force and police brutality, and their families, are often left in shock after an incident, especially where there isn't a serious investigation into the incident.
 There are times where recourse through the courts is the only viable option, but with hurdles like qualified immunity, the court system is no guarantee of success.
 If you have questions about what to do in your case, there are experienced civil rights attorneys in your area who can provide you with the help you need to make your case.